Inference: Example for definition #2

 Evidence: It is the early 1950s and you are an American stationed in the Soviet Union.
 You read in the Moscow newspaper that a soccer team from a small city in Siberia starts winning game after game.
 The team even defeats the Moscow team.
 Inference: The small city in Siberia is not a small city anymore.
 The Soviets are working on their own nuclear or high-value secret weapons program.

 Knowns: The Soviet Union is a command economy: people and material are told where to go and what to do.
 The small city was remote and historically had never distinguished itself; its soccer season was typically short because of the weather.

 Explanation: In a command economy, people and material are moved where they are needed.
-Large cities might field good teams due to the greater availability of high quality players; and teams that can practice longer (weather, facilities) can reasonably be expected to be better.
+Large cities might field good teams due to the greater availability of high quality players; and teams that can practice longer (possibly due to sunnier weather and better facilities) can reasonably be expected to be better.
 In addition, you put your best and brightest in places where they can do the most good—such as on high-value weapons programs.
 It is an anomaly for a small city to field such a good team.
-The anomaly (i.e. the soccer scores and great soccer team) indirectly described a condition by which the observer inferred a new meaningful pattern—that the small city was no longer small.
+The anomaly indirectly described a condition by which the observer inferred a new meaningful pattern—that the small city was no longer small.
 Why would you put a large city of your best and brightest in the middle of nowhere?
 To hide them, of course.